-On one of those walks, Moore stumbled across an old, decrepit feed mill with a "for sale" sign out front.
-"It can't hurt to look," he said - words Charlee had come to recognize to mean "life is about to change."
+On one of those walks.
+Moore stumbled across an old, decrepit feed mill with a "for sale" sign out front.
+"It can't hurt to look." he said - words Charlee had come to recognize to mean "life is about to change.'

-Moore renovated the mill and re-entered the work force, establishing Moore's Flour Mill in Milwaukie, Ore., which eventually became the internationally known brand Bob's Red Mill.
+Moore renovated the mill and re-entered the work force, establishing Moore's Flour Mill in Milwaukie, Ore., which eventually became the internationally known brand Bob's Red Mill could catch me off guard," Sobelson says.